-Here is my perfect idli-dosa batter recipe for soft idli and crispy dosa.
+Here is my perfect all in one idli-dosa batter recipe for soft idli and crispy dosa.
 Check out how to make the basic idli dosa batter in bulk in wet grinder also how to ferment it in Instant Pot as well as in the oven.
 Don’t miss the troubleshooting tips!

 Finally, here I am sharing my way of making the idli-dosa batter recipe that is used in preparing idli, dosai, idli batter pakoras, paniyaram, uthappam, and more – the staple tiffins of South India.
 Ok, this post is going to be a long one with a ton of tips, and I kindly request you to read it thoroughly.
 A humble request from me. :-)